TerranAegis/STA/README.md

 Restore each individual's sovereign connection to their source.
 Revive the beauty inherent in the original human design.
 Empower users to reclaim their full potential as human beings.

 🤝 How to Get Involved (For Contributors)
 Sovereign Temple is an open-source initiative built on the principle of collective creation.
 We welcome all individuals who are passionate about using technology for positive transformation.
-We are actively seeking contributions from talented and driven individuals.
+We are actively seeking contributions from talented and driven individua
-Role
-Skills & Technologies
 Looking For...
 🧑‍💻 Developers
 Unity, C#, XR Development (Meta Quest, etc.)